marcosicklinger/hpc_assignment/README.md

 # Foundations of High Performance Computing: final assignment
 ## Exercise 1: Parallel Game of Life
 The objective of this exercise is to implement a parallel version of Conway's Game of Life using a hybrid OpenMP-MPI approach.
+Further details on Conway's Game of Life can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ### Structure